iterative/dvc.org/content/docs/user-guide/concepts/workspace.md

 name: Workspace
 match: [workspace]
 tooltip: >-
-  The [workspace](/doc/user-guide/concepts/workspace) is the directory containing all your project files e.g. raw datasets, source code, ML models, etc. Typically, it's also a Git repository.
-It will contain your DVC project.
+  The workspace is the _user visible_ part of the directory containing all your project files e.g. raw datasets, source code, ML models, etc.
 description: >-
   The workspace is the directory containing all your project files e.g. raw datasets, source code, ML models, etc. Typically, it's also a Git repository.